 |Operational||No charge||12 months|

 How do I apply for a parking permit?

-CHANGE IN APPLICATION PROCEDURE - the Civic Offices Cash Desks will be closed permanently after 15th May, 2015.
-From that date, resident on-street and resident car park permits, carers permits and operational permits will only be able to be applied for or renewed on-line or by post; it will no longer be possible to apply in person at the Civic Offices.
+CHANGE IN APPLICATION PROCEDURE - the Civic Offices Cash Desks are now permanently closed and resident on-street and resident car park permits, carers permits, operational permits and any change of vehicle can only be applied for or renewed on-line or by post; it is no longer possible to apply in person at the Civic Offices.

 By Post: For those who cannot apply on-line, complete the relevant application form and post or deliver to the Civic Offices with the appropriate payment; cheques should be made payable to Woking Borough Council.

 - - - DO NOT SEND CASH UNDER ANY CIRCUMSTANCES - - -

 Photocopies of proof of residence and of page 2 of the vehicle registration document are acceptable and permits will be posted within 5 working days.